haripriyaM-ai/Advanced-C-Lab-Manual/Module 7.md

-Result:
+## Result:
-Thus, the program is verified successfully
+Thus, the program is verified successfully.

-EXP NO:4   PROGRAM TO READ A FILE NAME FROM USER, WRITE THAT FILE AND INSERT TEXT IN TO THAT FILE
+# EXP NO:4   PROGRAM TO READ A FILE NAME FROM USER, WRITE THAT FILE AND INSERT TEXT IN TO THAT FILE
-Aim:
+## Aim:
 To write a C program to read, a file and insert text in that file
-Algorithm:
+## Algorithm:
 1. Include the necessary header file stdio.h.
 2. Begin the main function.
 3. Declare a file pointer p.